Club Information

 > June 19 - Sunrise Rotary served lunch to Vets at the Freedom Foundation.
 A Rotary donation of $500 was also presented.

-> June 5 - CR Fire Department - Important home safety actions!
+> June 5 - CR Fire Department talk - Important home safety actions!

 June 9 2025 the Shakespeare Garden was the site of an 'open house' showing progress and selling flowers.
 The area has really transformed!
 2 Gazebos are complete.